metaquid/hackAI-experiment/README.md

 If you don't have a powerful GPU, AI Workbench offers simulated modes and access to cloud GPUs.

 ## Tips
-To simulate using the GPU without any available hardware, you can set up a CPU-only version of the container: docker run -p 8888:8888 -v /path/to/your/code:/workspace -it nvidia/ai-workbench:cpu
+To simulate using the GPU without any available hardware, you can set up a CPU-only version of the container docker run -p 8888:8888 -v /path/to/your/code:/workspace -it nvidia/ai-workbench:cpu